+-+Copy.jpg)

 Detailed: The close up of this mountain lion shows its beauty in close up

-into the camera, while a Siberian tiger lets out a roar
+into the camera, while a Siberian tiger lets out a roar under the keen eye of photographer Wilson

 He began by calling wildlife sanctuaries and handlers